Yuan-Meng/personal_website_2.0/content/posts/concurrency_101/index.md

 # Key Concepts in Concurrency

-- **Concurrency vs. Parallelism**: To [quote](https://go.dev/blog/waza-talk) Rob Pike, one of Go's creators --- "Concurrency is about *dealing* with lots of things at once.
+- **Concurrency vs. parallelism**: To [quote](https://go.dev/blog/waza-talk) Rob Pike, one of Go's creators --- "Concurrency is about *dealing* with lots of things at once.
 Parallelism is about *doing* lots of things at once."

   - **Concurrency**: We can cleverly structure a task into independent subtasks that can be paused, switched between, and run in *overlapping* time periods.
 It improves the program's CPU utilization, throughput, and responsiveness.
   - **Parallelism**: On different physical CPU cores, we can, of course, execute different tasks at *exactly the same* time.